BioKIC/symbiota-docs/content/editor/edit/fields/_index.en.md

 {{< dwc-term id="geodeticDatum" verbatim="Datum" descr="The geographic system that was used to get the coordinates.
 This field autofills when using [http://www.museum.tulane.edu/geolocate/|GeoLocate] or the Mapping tool for georeferencing." ex="NAD27, NAD83, WGS84" dwc="geodeticDatum" >}}

-<a id="verbatimCoordinates"><b>Verbatim Coordinates:</b></a> If the coordinates recorded on the specimen label are in a format other than decimal degrees, enter them here.
-When decimal lat/long fields are blank and one enters UTM or DMS using one of the formats displayed in the example below, decimal lat/long values will be automatically generated.
-Click the "&lt;&lt;" symbol to replace existing decimal values.
-This field autofills when using the DMS, UTM, and TRS georeferencing tools.<br>
+<a id="verbatimCoordinates"><b>Verbatim Coordinates:</b></a> Enter coordinate vlaues here from the specimen label if they are in a format other than decimal degrees.
+If your coordinates are in "degrees, minutes, seconds", "UTM", or "township-range-section" (TRS) format, click the "F" button to view the formatting tools.
+Fill in the appropriate box with the coordinates on your label and click the Insert Values button.
+Valid values in "degrees-minutes-seconds" or "UTM" formats will be automatically converted into decimal latitude and longitude values.
+If a value has previously been entered into the Verbatim Coordinates field, you can try to click the double arrows ("&lt;&lt;") to the left of this field to try to auto-convert them into decimal latitude and longitude.
+Township-range-section coordinates cannot be automatically converted in the data entry form, but they may be converted into an appropriate georeference using the GEOLocate tool.
+For more information about this and about using the coordinate tools, <a href="https://www.youtube.com/watch?v=XyYPYJ1guMY&t=70s" target="_blank">see this tutorial video</a>.<br>
 Ex: 34° 13.940' N 112° 2.370' W, 12 420944E 4064025N, TRS: T40N R32E S29 <br>
 See Darwin Core's <a href="https://dwc.tdwg.org/terms/#dwc:verbatimCoordinates" target="_blank" rel="noopener noreferrer">verbatimCoordinates</a>.